dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

     - Update `skipCertificateValidation` to `true`.

-    - The `username` and `password` can be any value since they will be ignored.
+    - The `username` and `password` fields are not used during authentication and can be set to any value.

     Example: